 Ever wonder why a river, looks like a tree, looks like a leaf?

 So did Benoît Mandelbrot.
-He's the math whiz and IBM Researcher who discovered the hidden patterns behind all of nature.
+He's the math whiz and IBM Researcher who discovered the hidden patterns behind nature.
 He called them Fractals.

 Fractals changed the way we see the world.